-Student organizations may have additional requirements for officers, i.e., Mr. and Miss MVSU and Student Government Association officers (see SGA Constitution), and the MVSU Pan Hellenic Council.
-They may also set additional requirements, as they deem necessary, after consultation with the Director of Student Leadership and Engagement.
+Student organizations may have additional requirements for officers, i.e., Mr. and Miss MVSU and Student Government Association officers and the MVSU Pan Hellenic Council.
+They may also set additional requirements, as they deem necessary, after consultation with the Assistant Vice President of Student Affairs/Campus Life.